Norma Dumont: Ultimate Fighting Championship

-Dumont made her promotional debut on February 29, 2020 at UFC Fight Night 169 against Megan Anderson.
+Dumont made her promotional debut on February 29, 2020, at UFC Fight Night 169 against Megan Anderson.
 She lost the fight via knockout in round one.

-She made her sophomore appearance in the organization against Ashlee Evans-Smith on November 28, 2020 at UFC on ESPN: Smith vs. Clark.
+She made her sophomore appearance in the organization against Ashlee Evans-Smith on November 28, 2020, at UFC on ESPN 18.
 At the weigh-ins, Norma Dumont weighed in at 139.5 pounds, three and a half pounds over the women's bantamweight non-title fight limit.
 Her bout proceeded at catchweight and she was fined 30% of her individual purse, which went to her opponent.
 She won the fight via unanimous decision.

-Dumont was expected to face Bea Malecki at UFC on ABC: Vettori vs. Holland on April 10, 2021.
+Dumont was expected to face Bea Malecki at UFC on ABC 2 on April 10, 2021.
 However, Malecki pulled out a week before the contest due to undisclosed reasons and was replaced by promotional newcomer Erin Blanchfield.
 In turn, the bout was pulled from the card by after Dumont missed weight by 3.5lbs.

-Dumont, as a replacement for Danyelle Wolf, faced Felicia Spencer on May 22, 2021 at UFC Fight Night: Font vs. Garbrandt.
+Dumont, as a replacement for Danyelle Wolf, faced Felicia Spencer on May 22, 2021, at UFC Fight Night 188.
 She won the bout via split decision.

-Dumont was scheduled to face Holly Holm on October 16, 2021 at UFC Fight Night 195.
-However, on October 6, 2021 it was reported that Holm was forced to withdraw from the event, citing injury, and was replaced by Aspen Ladd.
+Dumont was scheduled to face Holly Holm on October 16, 2021, at UFC Fight Night 195.
+However, on October 6, 2021, it was reported that Holm was forced to withdraw from the event, citing injury, and was replaced by Aspen Ladd.
 Dumont was not concerned with the short notice nature of the fight saying, "I've been training five rounds and doing 25 minutes straight.
 That's nothing new to me."
 Dumont won the fight via unanimous decision.